Motorsport harnesses

 In this test, the customer had an issue that pointed at the corner looms being “suspect”.
 These were not looms we built but because the CableEye tester is so flexible we could quickly reverse engineer the loom, check it against the supplied drawings, and perform a Hi-Pot test in very little time.
 In general, motorsport-type builds are typically low volume which puts a premium on flexibility with fixtures and ease of use, which is a true delineator of the CAMI testers.
 We are now able to easily Hi-Pot test every product we produce which ensures that the client receives a goods that are exactly to specification.
 By keeping records of all the tests, we can easily retest at a future point to ensure that there’s been no change in the loom.

-motorsport harnesses - test result
+Motorsport harnesses - Test result

 There are no “off the shelf” (interface fixture) solutions for motorsport connectors, so these have to be made.”
 “Each board is a breakout of 64 test points.
 Boards are modular so you can mix and match to fit the loom you’re testing.

-motorsport harnesses - test station and report
+Motorsport harnesses - test station and report

 For more information on how a CableEye cable test system can help you in testing your motorsport harnesses simply fill in the form below and drop us a line.